Popular music in Sweden: Eurovision Song Contest

-Sweden is the contest's most successful country of the 21st century, with two wins from ten top five results.
-In total, Sweden has achieved 24 top five results in the contest.
+Sweden is the contest's most successful country of the 21st century, with three wins from ten top five results.
+In total, Sweden has achieved 27 top five results in the contest.
 Since 1959, the Swedish entry has been chosen through an annual televised competition, known since 1967 as Melodifestivalen.
-Sweden has hosted the Eurovision Song Contest six times and is the only country to have hosted the event in five different decades, three times in Stockholm (1975, 2000, and 2016), twice in Malmö (1992 and 2013), and once in Gothenburg (1985).
+Sweden has hosted the Eurovision Song Contest seven times and is the only country to have hosted the event in six different decades, three times in Stockholm (1975, 2000, and 2016), three times in Malmö (1992, 2013 and 2024), and once in Gothenburg (1985).

 Charts and sales

 Top 15 biggest selling Swedish acts

 The sales figures are estimated and count together album and single sales.

 Album sales by country

 This tables shows the album sales by country.
 The worldwide album sales are estimated while the album sales for UK, US and Germany are counted by the gold and platinum certifications for the albums in that country.
 For Germany, the old certifications were used for albums released before September 1999 with Gold (250,000) and Platinum (500,000).